 - provide cultural supports to students who may deeply miss being surrounded by Indigenous culture, or who are just beginning to learn about themselves as Indigenous people.

-Cultural activities include a Welcome Feast, National Aboriginal Day activities, Elders' teachings, the Songhees Pit Cook, and other events to support students' emotional and spiritual well-being.
+Cultural activities include a Welcome Feast, National Indigenous Day activities, Elders' teachings, the Songhees Pit Cook, and other events to support students' emotional and spiritual well-being.

 The library ensures access to current publications, multi-media, and online resources that focus on Indigenous topics and feature Indigenous scholars to support student and instructor learning.

 The centre provides a wide range of services and educational accommodations for students with a documented disability, including anxiety and depression.
-Faculty and staff arrange services and supports such as classroom and exam accommodations, accessibility assistance, and are a resource for students, faculty and staff.
+DRC faculty and staff arrange services and supports such as classroom and exam accommodations, accessibility assistance, and are a resource for students, faculty and staff.

 The help centres support students with all levels of English and math coursework.
 They offer one-on-one tutoring, tips and tools, as well as a dedicated quiet space to work individually or with other students.

-To see past achievements in services to students please see the Inspiring Relationships: Indigenization Plan 2013-2014 - Appendix E.
+To see past achievements in services to students please see the Aboriginal Service Plan Final Report: 2018 – 2019.

 Corner Post 3: Employee Education